Support for Projects Targeting New Funding from Outside Iowa:

 Second, our opportunity grants will support near-term projects, such as proof-of-concept tests, early experimentation, economic viability analyses, preliminary studies, and comprehensive literature surveys necessary to strengthen Iowa proposals to external funding agencies.

 Finally, our matching grants will assist eligible institutions in meeting matching or cost-sharing requirements for external funding opportunities.
-Under this program, the Energy Center will commit up to 20 percent in matching funds against the total external money expected to come to Iowa, with a maximum award of $200,000.
+Under this program, the Energy Center will commit up to 20 percent in matching funds against the total external money expected to come to Iowa, with a maximum award of $200,000 per year of the external project.

 For questions or additional information, please email Patty Prouty or call our Ames office at 515-294-8819.